Context Matters! Relaxing Goals with LLMs for Feasible 3D Scene Planning: Related Work

-3D Scene Graphs (3DSGs) \cite{armeni20193d, Wald_2020_CVPR} have emerged in last years as a versatile representation for indoor and outdoor environments \cite{hughes2022hydrarealtimespatialperception, strader2024indooroutdoor3dscene}.
-Nodes of the graphs typically refer to objects of the scene, as long as some attributes like colors, materials, or affordances; instead, edges between nodes denote spatial and semantic relationships between them, efficiently capturing meaningful relations between the primitives of the environment.
-Their compact graph structure allows to entirely prompt the scene to an LLM to make queries on them, improving and facilitating a variety of downstream applications, like navigation in the environment \cite{Werby_2024}, manipulation \cite{gu2023conceptgraphs}, and task planning \cite{rana2023sayplan, agia2022taskographyevaluatingrobottask}.
+\textbf{3D Scene Graphs.} 3D Scene Graphs~\cite{armeni20193d, Wald_2020_CVPR} have recently emerged as a versatile representation for indoor and outdoor environments~\cite{hughes2022hydrarealtimespatialperception, strader2024indooroutdoor3dscene}.
+Graph nodes typically refer to scene objects and their attributes (like materials, or affordances); graph edges denote spatial and semantic relations between the primitives of the environment.
+Their compact structure allows prompting a whole scene to an LLM for querying, facilitating a variety of downstream applications, like navigation in the environment~\cite{Werby_2024}, manipulation~\cite{gu2023conceptgraphs}, and task planning~\cite{rana2023sayplan, agia2022taskographyevaluatingrobottask}.\looseness-1